19-year-old woman sexually assaulted near Gracie Mansion

 The attack happened near Gracie Mansion around 1:20 a.m.

-According to police, the man pushed the woman to the ground, put his finger inside her vagina and then fled as she screamed.
+According to police, the man pushed the woman to the ground, sexually assaulted her and then fled as she screamed.

-A doorman from Gracie Mansion heard the woman's screams and dashed into action to help.
+A doorman nearby heard the woman's screams and dashed into action to help.

 "As I was making my way down the block, I saw this man just running up towards York.
 I tried to tell him to stop or 'who are you,' but he just kept running.
 I helped the little girl.
 She was down on the floor, bloody, crying and shocked," he told Eyewitness News.